ronhombre/KeccakRust/README.md

 > All code in this project is directly ported from [KeccakKotlin](https://github.com/ronhombre/KeccakKotlin).
 Many
 > design modifications have been made to accommodate the new environment that is Rust, so it is not a 1:1 port.

+> [!WARNING]
+> This crate only supports LITTLE ENDIAN systems at the moment i.e., X86 and ARM (most)

 Run the test executable with `./gradlew runTest` or `./gradlew test`.

 ## Features